 The Points Based System (PBS) is the UK system for managing migration for those non-European Economic Area (EEA) nationals wishing to enter the UK for the purpose of work or study.
 The system consists of five tiers, and Tier 4 (General) is the immigration category for students, postgraduate doctors and dentists, and students' union sabbatical officers.

-If you are 17 years old or above and intend to study for a full-time undergraduate or postgraduate programme at the University of Suffolk you must apply for an adult Tier 4 (General) student visa.
+If you are 17 years old or above and intend to study for a full-time or part-time undergraduate or postgraduate programme at the University of Suffolk, you must apply for an adult Tier 4 (General) student visa.

 The application form is available on the UK Visas and Immigration (UKVI) website.

 To make a Student Route visa application you are required to score 70 points.
 Your 70 points will be based on the following:

 - Confirmation of a unique Confirmation of Acceptance for Studies (CAS) number from your approved education provider (University of Suffolk), and the documents used to obtain this (30 points).
 To get a CAS number you will need to accept an unconditional offer from the University of Suffolk, pass a Pre-CAS Interview and pay your CAS deposit - see below for further details)